 Atlantic puffins also return home to Iceland in the summer.
 The bird cliffs at Látrabjarg become a hotbed of avian activity as thousands of our adorable feathered friends mate, socialize, and form colonies.
 It’s quite a sight to see.

 These horses are quite friendly and are very used to having contact with humans.
-If you are looking for an extra fun thing to do, add this one to your bucket list as well!
+If you'd like to experience how smooth a tölt ride can be, there are horseback riding tours all over Iceland.
+Kids love them and adults adore them.
+If you are looking for an extra fun thing to do, this can be a great activity for travelers of any age!

 12 Fun Things to Do on a Road Trip in Iceland